Environment | Value natural resources

 Initiatives at manufacturing facilities

-The Group aims to reduce the amount of waste generated at manufacturing facilities.
-As an example of its activities, for reducing waste oil from manufacturing equipment, the Group developed a recycling technology for waste oil at the Kurume (Japan) Plant and verified its effectiveness with a local college.
-The introduction of the technology has led to a reduction of over 150 kl of waste oil annually.
+As an example of its activities for reducing waste oil from manufacturing equipment, Bridgestone developed a recycling technology for waste oil at the Kurume (Japan) Plant and verified its effectiveness with a local college.
+The introduction of the technology has led to a reduction of about 90 kl of waste oil annually.

-The Group promotes waste reduction with ownership in each region.
-For example, in the Europe, Middle East and Africa (EMEA) region, the Burgos Plant (Spain) recycles rubber waste into rubber products such as agricultural and horticultural products.
-Efforts to reduce waste are underway throughout the Group, including the goal of 94% reduction in spew rubber waste by 2023 compared to 2017.
-EMEA region set a target for waste generation of 61.6 kg/tons of production, which was slightly exceeded with a final result for 2023 of 64.45 kg/tons of production.
+Bridgestone promotes waste reduction with ownership in each region.
+For example, in the Europe, Middle East and Africa (EMEA) region, the Burgos Plant (Spain) recycles rubber waste into rubber products for agricultural and horticultural use.

-As part of the enhanced drive to improve recycling rates, the Group globally promotes “zero waste to landfill”.
-In 2010, all 29 manufacturing facilities in Japan achieved zero waste to landfill status and continue to maintain it.
+As part of the enhanced drive to improve recycling rates, Bridgestone globally promotes “zero waste to landfill.”
+In 2010, all 29 manufacturing facilities* in Japan achieved zero waste to landfill status and continue to maintain it.

-In the EMEA region, this year twelve plants in Spain, Italy, Poland, Belgium, United Kingdom, and Turkey (BRiSA) also confirmed the status of zero waste to landfill.
-Eleven facilities in North and South America have also reached zero waste to landfill status.
+In the EMEA region, 12 plants in Spain, Italy, Poland, Belgium, the United Kingdom, and Turkey (BRiSA) also achieved the status of zero waste to landfill.
+Eleven facilities in North and South America achieved the same.
 At the Santo Andre Plant in Brazil, the Zero Landfill Project involves finding a solution for recycling and reusing all materials.
-In the wire cord manufacturing process, the switch to the reuse of 4.5% of total waste generated began in 2022.
-By August 2023, it was 10% of waste generated.
-For plastic packaging, the recycling of materials has been improved with new products manufactured from waste, reducing the use of 88 tons/year (2022 baseline) of waste.
-In the Asia pacific region, five plants have achieved this status.
-The Group will continue pursuing initiatives to reduce waste generation and promote beneficial use of waste as part of its efforts to contribute to a circular economy.
+For plastic packaging, the recycling of materials has improved with new products manufactured from waste, resulting in a reduction of 169 tons by 2024 compared to the 2022 baseline of new input raw materials.
+In the Asia Pacific region, five plants have achieved this status.
+Bridgestone will continue pursuing initiatives to reduce waste generation and promote beneficial use of waste as part of its efforts to contribute to a circular economy.

 Environmental data